OutSystems/docs-bestpractices/src/infrastructure-management/fine-tune-app-pool.md

 An Application Pool is a mechanism used by IIS to isolate Web applications, allowing you to have different configurations (security, resource usage, etc) and preventing misbehaving applications from interfering with other applications.

 Generally, each Application Pool corresponds to one worker process.
-A worker process is a Windows process (w3wp.exe) that runs Web Applications, and is responsible for handling requests sent to a Web Server for a specific application pool.
+A worker process is a Windows process (w3wp.exe) that runs web applications, and is responsible for handling requests sent to a Web Server for a specific application pool.

 ## What is application pool recycling in IIS?